ditrit/leto-modelizer-ai-proxy/README.md

 ```

 The mandatory `default` key is used to specify which AI model to use by default for every plugin.
-Moreover, the AI precised for each plugin in the `pluginPreferences` key must exist in the `configuration.json`.
+Moreover, the AI precised for each plugin in the `pluginPreferences` key must exist in the configuration.

 ### Ollama